The Jim Savage-Lowden Observatory

 See below for details of our upcoming sessions.

-To read reports and observing logs from our sessions, go to the News page or see the "Latest from HAS" item in the right column.
+To read reports and observing logs from our sessions go to the Current Activities & News item in the right column.

-From April to September each year we host a series of daytime observing sessions at the Observatory during which visitors can safely observe the Sun through a specialist solar telescope operated by an observatory supervisor.
+From April to August each year we host some daytime observing sessions at the Observatory during which visitors can safely observe the Sun through a specialist solar telescope operated by an observatory supervisor.

 The Society's solar telescope is a Lunt LS60THa, which allows only a very specific part of the Sun's radiation (the hydrogen-alpha band) through to the eyepiece, meaning prominences (flares), filaments and surface granulation are readily visible and observable in near real-time.